 At that point, however, Skidmore had had enough.
 He was 29 years old.
 “The last year I played, my children were in four different schools from January to June – Decatur, Winter Haven (Florida spring training), Pawtucket, and Des Moines.
 My only other alternative was to leave my family in Decatur until school was out.
 No thanks!
 I missed my kids too much.
 So I decided to stop putting my family through the struggles any more.

 “I married Jan Hoffman in spring 1993, the second marriage for both of us,” said Skidmore.
 “Our five children are a blended family: Suzi, Roe Jr., Ryan, Natalie, and Brent.”
 After retiring from baseball, Roe went into the insurance business back at home in Decatur.
 He spent 32 years as an agent with AXA Advisors, becoming a Chartered Life Underwriter, a member of the Centurion Club, and earning lifetime honors as part of the Million Dollar Round Table (MDRT) and the AXA Equitable Hall of Fame.
-As of 2014, he remained in the business as a senior consultant with New Horizons Insurance Marketing, brokering Medicare Supplement contracts to agents around the country.
+As of 2016, he remained in the business as a senior consultant with New Horizons Insurance Marketing, brokering Medicare Supplement contracts to agents around the country.
+At age 70, he said, “Just can’t sit still!”54

-Grateful acknowledgment to Roe Skidmore for his memories (letters received on March 8 and April 7, 2014.)
+Grateful acknowledgment to Roe Skidmore for his memories (letters received on March 8 and April 7, 2014, plus subsequent e-mails).
+Thanks also to Mike Floyd.

 1 Jerome Holtzman, “Still Batting 1.000 On Memory Lane,” Chicago Tribune, February 20, 1986.